matrix-org/synapse/docker/README-testing.md

 Dockerfile makes use of to generate appropriate worker, nginx and supervisord config files.

-Sharding is supported for a subset of workers, in line with the [worker documentation] (../docs/workers.md).
-To run multiple instances of a given worker type, simply specify the type multiple times in `SYNAPSE_WORKER_TYPES`
+Sharding is supported for a subset of workers, in line with the [worker documentation](../docs/workers.md).
+To run multiple instances of a given worker type, simply specify the type multiple times in `SYNAPSE_WORKER_TYPES` (e.g `SYNAPSE_WORKER_TYPES=event_creator,event_creator...`).
-(e.g `SYNAPSE_WORKER_TYPES=event_creator,event_creator...`).

 Otherwise, `SYNAPSE_WORKER_TYPES` can either be left empty or unset to spawn no workers